nguyensjsu/sp22-202-code-brewers/weekly journals/Ronak Prajapati.md

 - All explored platforms have been discussed with their pros and cons.
 Each team member shared their perspective on which platform makes sense for the problem statement we're dealing with.
 - With proper communication of ideas, we finalized Greenfoot platform to use for implementation our game.

+## Week 3
+### Previous Work:
+- Proposed State Design Pattern to have different states like NoLifeLineState, OneLifeLineState, TwoLifeLineState, ThreeLifeLineState.
+- Finalized required design patterns based on the discussion and suggestions from team members.
+- Discussed all the game development platforms explored so far and decided to go with greenfoot

+### Work to do:
+- Implement assigned design pattern
+- Start drafting class diagram supporting your implementation
+- Start drafting high level architecture diagram

+### Blockers

+### XP Value: Communication
+- Arranged a Scrum meeting to talk about the ideas and progress on assigned tasks.
+- Finalized to go with greenfoot platform for development.
+- Discussed all suggestions regarding required design patterns from team members and with collective feedback, decided 5 necessary design patterns to be incorporated for the game development.